-If you are a fellow word nerd, I’m sure you have a grammar pet peeve that makes you cringe every time you see it.
+If you are a fellow word nerd, I’m sure you have a punctuation pet peeve that makes you cringe every time you see it.

 For me, one of my bigger peeves (one that makes my skin crawl, teeth hurt, eyes twitch — you name it) is the misuse and abuse of the apostrophe.